How to Increase Chances of Successful IVF?Fertility Treatment

 - The success rate in each embryo transfer;

 - IVF pregnancy success rate in couples with similar age and conditions to yours;

 - The number of successful multiple pregnancies; and

 - How long will the clinic preserve the embryo?

-Choose an Experienced Fertility Specialist
+Improve IVF Success with Choosing an Experienced Fertility Specialist

 Re-check Everything before Transfer Embryo

 Speed and accuracy during embryo transfer are essential in increasing the chance of IVF success.
 Therefore, ask your doctor to check all your tests and procedures once before transferring the embryo so that if you need further treatments, you can do it before the transfer stage.
 Doing so will transfer the embryo with higher speed and accuracy.